 It’s a natural SEO strategy that anyone can use if they want to get to the top and stay on top.
 It’s the only SEO practice that Google recommends to businesses, web owners and bloggers alike.
 Organic techniques and quality output are the hallmarks of any white hat system.

 A beautiful, speedy website filled with useful, helpful and engaging content made for the target audience.

 Here’s how you start:

 First, a checklist on on-page SEO to make Google notice your website.
 Content, page structure, and headlines should be formatted accordingly.
 The website’s framework should be arranged in order to be visible to Google’s crawler so that it can do its job of indexing your site.

 Then, there’s site performance.
+Also you may want to check if your website supports Gzip compression.
 As a standard, your website should be quick, responsive and well-designed.
 You’ll need to carefully consider which web hosting service is right for you.

 Don’t forget to optimize your website for smaller mobile screens too, considering more than 50% of all people browse and shop on their smartphones and tablets.
 The connection should be secure and safe from prying eyes.

 2)Useful, Engaging Content